 Florida regularly sits near the top of the list when it comes to home insurance costs.
-The average annual premium in the state is well over $2,000 and now Florida homeowners insurance rates are going up.
+The average annual premium in the state is over $4,000 – or nearly three times the national average, according to the Insurance Information Institute (III).

-The reasons behind this increase are complicated, but we’ve broken them down into five categories:
+So what’s happening in Florida that pushes home insurance rates so high?
+The reasons are complicated, but we’ve broken them down into five categories:

 - Insurance fraud